-A Dutch sustainable architecture company is poised to install a 3D printed floor at Amsterdam‘s Schiphol airport.
+A Dutch architecture company is poised to install a 3D printed floor at Amsterdam‘s Schiphol airport.
 Dutch company DUS Architects has commissioned the floor from Aectual.
 The team debuted its designs at Dutch Design Week from October 21 to 29.
 They will install the actual floor in November.

 The floor consists of recycled plastics that the company processes with industrial XL 3D printing technology with a terrazzo infill.
 This project marks Holland’s first 3D printed floor.
 The Netherlands has previously made great strides in 3D printed architecture in the form of the recent bike bridge initiative.
-Both projects were displayed at the city of Eindhoven.

 “Our in-house developed industrial digital production technologies and software tools enable designers and companies to create tailor-made floor designs on any scale, anywhere,” Aectual says.
 “Because we produce on demand, we can quickly make changes to the design, and directly respond to any changing wishes during your whole process.”